 Your shoulder gets a workout in everyday life, but if you are an athlete, it takes even more of a beating.

-“If you don’t keep your shoulder muscles strong, you aren’t supporting your shoulder joint and you become vulnerable to injury,” says Chris.
+“If you don’t keep your shoulder muscles strong, you aren’t supporting your shoulder joint and you can become vulnerable to injury,” says David.

-Chris explains that not only is it important for your shoulder muscles to be strong, but the strength of your shoulder blade muscles and neck muscles are also critical.
+David explains that not only is it important for your shoulder muscles to be strong, but the strength of your shoulder blade muscles, and neck muscles are also critical.

 Here are five exercises to help you prevent shoulder injury and overuse injuries.

 - Standing rows—Using an elastic band, create a loop and attach to a doorknob or stable object.
 Stand holding the band with your elbow bent and at your side.
-Keep your arm close to your side and slowly pull your elbow straight back.
+Keep your arm close to your side and slowly pull your elbow straight back squeezing your shoulder blades to power the motion.
+Don’t let your elbows go beyond your buttock.

-- Bi-lateral shoulder extension—With band looped around a door knob, stand with arms slightly out in front of body with elbows straight.
-Extend both arms backward to just beyond your body, keeping elbows straight
+- Bi-lateral shoulder extension—With band looped around a doorknob, stand with arms slightly out in front of body with elbows straight.
+Extend both arms backward to just beyond your body, keeping elbows straight making sure to squeeze your shoulder blades together as you pull back.
+Don’t let the arms go beyond the buttocks.

 - Bi-lateral external rotation—Using an elastic band, create a loop and attach to a doorknob or stable object.
 Stand holding the band with your elbow bent and at your side.
-Keeping your elbow close to your side, slowly rotate your arm outward.
+Keeping your elbow close to your side, slowly rotate your arm outward making sure to squeeze your shoulder blades as you rotate your arm out about 45° from your body.

 - Prone abduction and extension—lay on your stomach at the edge of a table with your injured arm hanging over the side.
-Keep your arm straight and slowly raise it up to eye level.
+Keep your arm straight with palm down and slowly raise it up to eye level, squeezing your shoulder blades to power the motion parallel to the floor.
 Slowly lower it back to the starting position.

 When to Seek Treatment for Your Injury

 “If you experience a trauma to your shoulder, I recommend seeing a doctor immediately.
-It is important to make sure you haven’t fractured any bones,” says Chris.
+Ruling out serious injuries early is important to ensure comprehensive care and fostering the best outcome” says David.

 He also recommends that you rest your shoulder when you start to feel pain.
 If the pain persists for more than a week after resting, call your doctor.
-Physical therapy can often help a shoulder injury, allowing you to avoid or delay shoulder surgery.
+Physical therapy can often help a shoulder injury with out the need for surgery.

-If you are struggling with shoulder pain, visit stelizabeth.com/sports or call for an appointment at (859) 212-5600.
+If you are struggling with shoulder pain, visit stelizabeth.com/sportsmed or call for an appointment at (859) 212-5600.